bungle/lua-resty-session/README.md

 #### boolean session.cookie.persistent

 `session.cookie.persistent` is by default `false`.
 This means that cookies are not persisted between browser sessions (i.e. they are deleted when the browser is closed).
 You can enable persistent sessions if you want to by setting this to `true`.
 This can be configured with Nginx `set $session_cookie_persistent on;`.

+#### number session.cookie.discard

+`session.cookie.discard` holds the time in seconds how of long you want to keep old cookies alive when using `regenerate` session strategy.
+This can be configured with Nginx `set $session_cookie_discard 10;` (10 seconds is the default value).
+This works only with server side session storage adapters and when using `regenerate` strategy (perhaps your custom strategy could utilize this too).

 #### number session.cookie.renew